Randallkiddsr/python-beginners/README.md

 Write a short story.
 Remove a noun, verb, and an adjective.
 Create a function to get the input from the user.
 Create a function that fills in the blanks in the story you created.
 Ensure each function contains a docstring.
 After the noun, verb, and adjective have been collected from the user, display the story using their input.

-### Data Structures

-**01**: Create a Python program that captures and displays a person's to­do list.
-Continually prompt the user for another item until they enter a blank item.
-After all the items are entered, display the to­do list back to the user.

-**02**: Create a dictionary that contains a list of people and one interesting fact about each of them.
-Display each person and their interesting fact to the screen.
-Next, change a fact about one of the people.
-Also add an additional person and corresponding fact.
-Display the new list of people and facts.
-Run the program multiple times and notice if the order changes.

-**03**: Create a list of airports which includes tuples.
-The tuples contain an airport's name and it's code.
-Iterate through the list and use tuple assignment.
-Use one variable to hold the name of the airport and another variable to hold the airport code.
-Print the name and the code to the screen.